indutny/blog.ng/src/d.sea-of-nodes.md

 code than even the AST.

-The reason is that the machine is just a sequential list of instructions, which CPU executes one-after-another, and graph does not nearly look like something similar.
+The reason is that the machine is just a sequential list of instructions, which the CPU executes one-after-another.
+Our resulting graph doesn't appear to convey that.
 In fact, there is no enforced ordering in it at all.

-Usually, this is solved by grouping the graph nodes into blocks, and calling the thing a [Control Flow Graph][10] (CFG).
+Usually, this is solved by grouping the graph nodes into blocks.
+This representation is known as a [Control Flow Graph][10] (CFG).
 Example:
 ```
 b0 {
   i0 = literal 0